 Among all the ways third-party apps gain access to users’ personal data, social login is the most popular practice.
 Arguably, most of the internet users don’t like to maintain tens of login credentials for each of tools, apps or website they use on a regular basis.
 Facebook is the most popular among all the networks people use to get a pass.
 More 56% of social login sessions in Q4 2017 is authorised through Facebook, according to Janrain – a company known for digital identity management and tracking.

-It’s no one but Facebook which has more accurate data about usage of any third-party apps.
+It’s no one but Facebook which has more accurate data about the usage of any third-party apps.
 By the recent statement of Facebook, it’s clear that every user has used one or multiple third-party apps for some reason at least once, which makes all users more vulnerable.

 Facebook is now restricting such third-party apps.
 The company will also roll out a new feature on Monday, in a bid to protect user information, that will let the user know how he is affected by the Cambridge Analytica data leak.